Article History

 Volume Column vs. Effect Column

-In general, for .it, volume column commands take up 3 bytes of space apiece, while effect column commands take up 4 bytes of space.
+For .it, volume column commands take up to 3 bytes of space apiece, while effect column commands take up to 4 bytes of space.
 Thus it is likely more efficient to put volume slide commands in the volume column (Dx/Cx/Bx/Ax).

 For .xm, instead it's 1 byte and 2 bytes, respectively!